SSHRC Salary Research Allowances

-Under certain SSHRC programs, postsecondary institution-based researchers and non-academic researchers form partnerships for the purposes of research, advanced research training and knowledge mobilization.
-SSHRC recognizes that some not-for-profit organizations face financial difficulty in replacing one of their staff members so that person can participate in a SSHRC-funded research project.
+Under certain SSHRC programs, postsecondary institution-based researchers and nonacademic researchers form partnerships to do research, research training and knowledge mobilization.
+SSHRC recognizes that some not-for-profit organizations could face financial difficulty in replacing staff members who are participating in a SSHRC-funded research project.

 To help address this situation, SSHRC has made salary research allowances an eligible expense within a grant.
-These stipends cover up to 50 per cent of the cost of temporarily replacing an employee from a not-for-profit organization who will be devoting his or her time as a principal investigator or co-investigator on a SSHRC-funded research project.
+SSHRC salary research allowances are a contribution to a not-for-profit organization to help compensate for the time an employee will spend participating in a SSHRC-funded research project.

 SSHRC salary research allowances are a contribution to a not-for-profit organization to help compensate for the time an employee will spend participating in a SSHRC-funded research project.

-Recipients of a salary replacement allowance are not considered employees of SSHRC.
-The 50 per cent amount must be based on total salary costs, including all benefits.
+- The 50% amount must be based on total salary costs, including all benefits.

 - Those hired by a not-for-profit organization to replace employees working on a SSHRC-funded research project are not considered SSHRC employees.

 Note that a salary research allowance is not a salary for the project director or co-applicant, but is paid to the Canadian not-for-profit organization to offset the costs of replacing its employee.